rockettheme/docs/Docs/joomla/platform/templates.md

 ![][install4]

 :   1. **Default** Selecting the star will set the template as default template for the visitors side of your Joomla site.
-[74%, 65%]
+[74%, 67%, ne]

 Once you've successfully installed the bundle, you can navigate to **Admin → Extensions → Template Manager** and select the star next to your new template (point 1) to set it as the default template for the front end of your site.